BestReviews is reader-supported and may earn an affiliate commission. Details

 Decorative fireplace screens: A decorative fireplace screen adds style and beauty to a fireplace that is not in use.
 It is important to understand that this type of a screen will not protect you, and it should never be used while a fire is burning.

 Functional fireplace screens: The primary purpose of this type of a screen is to stop sparks and embers from leaving the firebox as well as to keep children and pets away from the fire.
 While this type of screen may also add beauty to your fireplace, that is not its main function.

 For a fireplace screen to be effective, it must be the proper size.
 To determine what that size is, all you have to do is measure the opening of your fireplace (when there is no fire burning, of course).

-First, measure the width of the bottom and the width of the top.
+For a rectangular opening: First, measure the width of the bottom and the width of the top.
 Add 2 inches to the longest measurement to get the minimum width of screen needed.
 Next, measure the two sides.
 Add 1 inch to the longest measurement to get the minimum height needed.

-Follow all of the directions for measuring a rectangular opening, but also measure from the hearth (fireplace floor) to the top of the arch (apex) so you know how high the arch of the fireplace screen needs to be.
+For an arched opening: Follow all of the directions for measuring a rectangular opening, but also measure from the hearth (fireplace floor) to the top of the arch (apex) so you know how high the arch of the fireplace screen needs to be.